Wayne Gretzky Hockey 3

-Wayne Gretzky Hockey 3 is a 1992 ice hockey-themed sports game developed and published by Bethesda Softworks.
+Wayne Gretzky Hockey 3 is an ice hockey-themed sports video game developed and published by Bethesda Softworks.
+It was released for MS-DOS in 1992, then as part of Gretzky Gold: The Collector's Edition in 1993.

 Gameplay

 The game offers a 3/4 view of the players.
 Wayne Gretzky Hockey 3 is a hockey simulation game in which players can choose between a press box view for managing teams and rosters or a 3/4 rink view for gameplay.
 The game offers extensive customization, including modifying player attributes, selecting NHL teams from the 1992 season, and even renaming players.
 Gameplay involves controlling one player at a time, with the option to let the computer handle coaching decisions or manually manage strategies using the Coach's Clipboard.
 Players can adjust game settings such as match length, penalties, fights, and referee choices.

-Gretzky Gold: The Collector's Edition
+Release

-A package containing the game and Hockey League Simulator 2 was released in August 1993.
-In addition to both games, the package includes a photo of Wayne Gretzky himself.
+The game was published in 1992.
+A package containing the game and Hockey League Simulator 2 was released in August 1993 as Gretzky Gold: The Collector's Edition.
+In addition to both games, the package includes a photo of Wayne Gretzky.